spite/ShaderEditorExtension/README.md

 - The extension needs to instrument ``WebGLRenderingContext``: if you open DevTools after the page has loaded, hit the ``Reload`` button.
 If the extension was already running, it automatically instruments the page.
 - If there are calls to ``.createProgram``, the UI will show a list
 - Select a program to see its vertex shader and fragment shader
-- Use the Pretty Print icon to make the code more readable; Use the fullscreen button to make the code editor bigger; Use the Eye icon to disable shader highlighting.
+- Use the Pretty Print icon to make the code more readable

-### Stuff that works ###

-You can expand the editor area by clicking the Fullscreen button on the bottom right corner.

-If the shader code is obfuscated, you can click on the Autoformat button.

-Enabling extensions is mirrored in the environment to test shaders.

-### Stuff that doesn't work ####

-Changing stuff in several places probably isn't tracked correctly, so if you edit a shader and the JavaScript in the page also edits it, there'll be weird side-effects.

-~~**More importantly: the shader compiling and testing is done with a separate ``WebGLRenderingContext``, so is the page is using extensions, the shader won't compile.** The solution is either track the ``.getExtension`` method and reproduce it in the extension GL context, or pass the testing to the injected library.~~
+- Use the fullscreen button to make the code editor bigger
+- Use the Star icon to apply the GLSL Optimiser
+- Use the check mark icon next to each shader's name to toggle its visiblity
+- Use the Eye icon to disable shader highlighting
+- On the Textures tab, click on a texture to open a File Dialog to use another texture, or drag and drop a file into the texture.
+- On the Setting tab, enable or disable texture monitoring and shader highlighting (for performance reasons)

 ### TO-DO ###